BOULDER CITY LIBRARY BOARD OF TRUSTEES MEETING

 I. PLEDGE OF ALLEGIANCE

 II.
 CONSENT AGENDA: Matters considered routine by the Board of Trustees and which may be enacted in one motion.
 Any item, however, may be discussed separately per Board member request.
 Any exceptions to the Consent Agenda must be stated prior to approval.

-Gary Berger moved, and Valerie McNay seconded approval of the Consent Agenda, the minutes of the regular meeting on February 15, $15,384.52 in vouchers for the previous month, submitted prior to and at the meeting, $412.75 in checkbook expenses for the previous month, submitted prior to and at the meeting.
+Beth Molburg moved to accept, with that change, and Gary Berger seconded approval of the Consent Agenda, the minutes of the regular meeting on February 20th, $22,840.28, in vouchers for the previous month, submitted prior to and at the meeting, $413.62 in checkbook expenses for the previous month, submitted prior to and at the meeting.
 Motion carried.

 1. ADOPTION OF AGENDA.

 2. ACCEPTANCE OF MINUTES OF THE REGULAR MEETING OF FEBRUARY 20, 2013